codeninja55/linux-configurations-and-guides/ubuntu17.10-surface-book/INSTALLATION_GUIDE.md

 * Go to `Options` and select `Shared folders`.
   * Add shared folders as required.
-* VMWare Tools is installed by default with Ubuntu 17.10.
+* Open-VM-Tools is installed by default with Ubuntu 17.10.